unm-historiography/2016-fall/new-historiography/outlines/madi-renaissance.retrospection.md

 ## Renaissance Historiography
 During the Renaissance the focus of historiography moved from religious to secular, although religion still played a role, it was not as central to the focus of historical writing.
 New themes became more prevalent in the writing of history such as law, politics, and a growing focus on the origins of city-states (perhaps a precursor to national histories).
-What was considered to be historically significant also expanded during this time.
+The topics that were considered to be historically significant also expanded during this time.

 **Humanism**
 - a movement towards tangible human elements of history rather than the focus on the divine that we’ve seen up to this point.